-2013 Outlook
+2014 Outlook

-The Corporation's priority for the remaining balance of 2013 is focused on completing the construction of its RDM Project and entering into gold production.
-While the Corporation also plans on advancing the permitting process with the regulatory bodies for its Rovina Valley Project, it will do so at a very conservation pace.
-All environmental base line work and social programs will also continue on both the RDM and Rovina Valley

-Projects.
-Achievement of these objectives may remain dependent on the Corporation's ability to raise necessary financing, as required.
-The Corporation continues to operate as prudently as possible with a strong emphasis on cost containment.
+The Corporation's priority for 2014 is focused on completing the construction of its RDM Project and achieving commercial gold production.
+While the Corporation also plans on advancing the permitting process with the regulatory bodies for its Rovina Valley Project, it will do so at a very conservative pace depending on the level of financing that is available to the Corporation.
+All environmental base line work and social programs will also continue on both the RDM and Rovina Valley Projects.
+Achievement of these objectives remains dependent on the Corporation's ability to access necessary financing, as required.
+The Corporation continues to operate as prudently as possible with an emphasis on cost containment.